scperkins/EJEHardenberg.github.io/public/writing/political/speech.md

 always know what might cause someone distress.
 The thing about torts, besides being a funny word, is that they can often be unintentional or due to negligence.
-An emotional distress can be caused by intentional OR reckless disregard, and both of these are sufficient for a tort case.
+An emotional distress can be caused by intentional OR reckless disregard, and both of these are sufficient for a tort case to go through.

 The other grey area here is on the side of the distressed party, the reaction _must_ be severe.
 Which is based upon the intensity, duration, and any physical reactions to the stress.
 Almost always, mental disorders that have been documented by a mental health professional are required for an actual tort case.
+Otherwise you're pretty much told, correctly, that someone criticizing you on the internet is not a crime.

 So what does this all mean when it comes to our youtube arguing troll?
 Or even to the unknowing internet browser who happens to comment